1nst4ll/mango-news/docs/css-selectors.md

 Remember to verify these selectors using browser developer tools on the actual website.

+## Selectors for magneticmediatv.com

+For `magneticmediatv.com`, the article URLs often follow a `/year/month/slug/` format.
+Specific CSS selectors for content extraction would need to be identified by inspecting the site's HTML structure.

 ## Updating Documentation

 After successfully identifying and using selectors for a new source, update this document with the specific selectors used for that source to maintain a record.